bsmith89/midas2-wiki/MIDAS.md

          -1 $R1 -2 $R2 \
          --prebuilt_bowtie2_indexes ${bt2_indexes/${bt2_name} \
          --prebuilt_bowtie2_species ${bt2_indexes/${bt2_name}.species \
-         --genome_coverage 10 --num_cores 8 \
+         --marker_depth 10 --num_cores 8 \
          /path/to/midas/output
    ```

-- Special usage of `genome_coverage`
+- Special usage of `marker_depth`

-  1. `--genome_coverage=-1`: skip running species flow and perform pileup for all the species in the Bowtie2 indexes; use with caution, only when you know exactly what you want to do.
+  1. `--marker_depth=-1`: skip running species flow and perform pileup for all the species in the Bowtie2 indexes; use with caution, only when you know exactly what you want to do.
 Can be used with

-  2. `--genome_coverage 0`: perform pileup for all the species present in the given sample
+  2. `--marker_depth 0`: perform pileup for all the species present in the given sample

 - Variant calling for custom mock-midas-iggdb